ToastedNub/TechToolbox/AI Upscaler Notice.md

  - It multiplies the height and width instead of the actual resolution
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Models
+ - A list of all the models you can use
+ - You edit the scripts to use them
+ - As of download, all scripts use "RealESRGAN_x2plus", so you can search that in the script to find the line to change it easier (its always at the top of the script)
+ - The x2 models are meant for upscaling 1080p to 4k, or 720p to 2k
+ - The x4 models are meant for upscaling 1080p to 8k, or 920p to 4k
+ - The x4 models are a lot more intensive, and will use a lot more VRAM

  - RealESRGAN_x4plus
  - RealESRNet_x4plus
  - RealESRGAN_x2plus